nairuzabulhul/.CodeBits/InterviewQuestions/Top 100 Networking Interview Questions & Answers.md

 ### 9) What is subnet mask?

-A subnet mask is combined with an IP address in order to identify two parts: the extended network address and the host address.
+A subnet mask is a combined with an IP address in order to identify two parts: the extended network address and the host address.
 Like an IP address, a subnet mask is made up of 32 bits.

+Subnet mask is a mask used to determine what subnet an IP address belongs to.

 ### 10) What is the maximum length allowed for a UTP cable?